IamBugs/obsidian-css-snippets/callouts/scrollableCalloutsREADME.md

-— Instructions for CSS snippet calloutScrollable.css —
+<sup>–————— Instructions for CSS snippet calloutScrollable.css –––––– Based on breezy-codes Scrollable Callouts —————–</sup>

-# How to use

-## Scrollable Callouts (based on breezy-codes Scrollable Callouts)
+# Scrollable Callouts

   This snippet adds the option to make your callouts scrollable.
   Unlike the original, you can add "scrollable" (w/o the "") to any callout, including custom ones.